boilerbots/PinballDiag/README.md

 ## Run

 The executable should be in the build directory.
-You need to run this as root or change the permissions but running it as root is easy.
+You need to run this as root because of the ioperm calls.
+This works under X but under Wayland you need to allow the application to connect to the display manager.
+Use `xhost` to modify the permissions, the command below will allow anything to connect.

 ```
+xhost +
 sudo ./PinballDiag
 ```